VemuNikhil2018/btcpricetrigger/README.md

-The program doesn't need any installation.
+---Updated only the readme file on 11-9-2021 15:42, not the code.--- The program doesn't need any installation.
 A simple python IDE suffices.
 Please copy-paste the code into a python IDE, online or offline and run it.
 An online compiler works better, as the program needs to connect to the internet for almost every operation.
+Also, you could keep the program running forever, if you want, in an online compiler.
 It first outputs the current price of Bitcoin and asks if you'd like to set an alert.
 If you say no, skip to point 17.
 If you say yes, it asks for: